Skip to main content

 Results day is fast approaching and during times where emotions are running high, the accessibility of higher education websites has never been so important.

-Universities will soon be experiencing a spike in web-traffic, with thousands of students rushing online to make life-changing decisions, under pressure during Clearing.
+Universities will soon experience a surge in web traffic, with thousands of students rushing online to make life-changing decisions under pressure during Clearing.
 This blog explores ways to relieve undue stress and anxiety through providing clear and inclusive user journeys.

 Why websites need to be accessible during Clearing

-Clearing can be a time of high pressure for many students.
-A time where fast decisions are needed to be made about their future, whilst also handling heightened feelings of anxiety and uncertainty.
+Clearing can be a stressful time for many students.
+A time where fast decisions need to be made about their future, whilst also handling heightened feelings of anxiety and uncertainty.

-Websites that are slow to load, due to receiving a high-volume of web traffic, is enough to increase levels of stress in anyone.
-For disabled and neurodiverse students, they often face an even greater challenge that significantly adds to the pressure in this emotive situation; poor digital accessibility.
+Websites that are slow to load, due to receiving a high volume of web traffic, are enough to increase levels of stress in anyone.
+For disabled and neurodiverse students, they often face an even greater challenge that significantly adds to the pressure in this emotive situation: poor digital accessibility.

 For some students, the way that a web page is presented can make it difficult to see, navigate or understand its information, leading to a frustrating and stressful experience.
 For others, certain content features already induce anxiety on a normal day, let alone during times of panic.
 Then, there are platforms that don’t even enable students who use assistive software or devices to access their websites altogether.

-Platforms and interactive tools that are built with accessibility and usability at their core ensures that every student has an equal chance to access the information and opportunities that they deserve.
-Both relieving any additional stress and giving everyone ample time to take action.
+Platforms and interactive tools built with accessibility and usability at their core ensure that every student has an equal chance to access the information and opportunities they deserve.
+Both relieve any additional stress and give everyone ample time to take action.

 How to provide students with a clear and inclusive digital journey

 Websites should not provide a stressful experience.
-All students should be able to quickly find the course information they require and apply or contact the university with ease and without unnecessary frustration.
+All students should be able to find the course information they require quickly, apply to or contact the university with ease and without unnecessary frustration.
 Here are some ways that you can relieve undue feelings of anxiety or stress for your prospective intake:

 Give users enough time to complete actions